Try Out Our NEW Disneyland Ticket Calculator!

 It really must be true what they say about the luck of the Irish because The Rollicking Raglan Brunch at Raglan Road Irish Pub & Restaurant is magically delicious.
 Raglan Road brunch is served from 11 AM to 3 PM on Saturdays and 10 AM to 3 PM on Sundays, with entertainment provided by the Irish band and Raglan Road Dancers.

-The menu here is split between “Brunchy Stuff” like the Full Irish, Pork Hash Tagged, and The Anglo Irish eggs benedict with Irish Ham, and “Lunchy Stuff” like classic Fish & Chips.
-You’ll also get a hunk of the restaurant’s Irish Brown Soda Bread and their addictive Guinness Dipping Sauce to share with your table – which you won’t want to do because it’s so yummy, but you need to do so you have space for the rest of your food.
+The menu here is split between “Brunchy Stuff” like the Full Irish, The Irish Porker, and the It’s Ok to Drool, Raglan Road’s bread pudding served French toast-style, and “Lunchy Stuff” like classic Fish & Chips and the Shepherd’s to Die for Pie.
+You’ll also get a hunk of the restaurant’s Irish Brown Soda Bread and their addictive Guinness Dipping Sauce to share with your table—which you won’t want to do because it’s so yummy, but you need to do so you have space for the rest of your food.
 Oh, the sacrifices we make.
 Bottomless drinks aren’t provided here, but there is an extensive drink menu.

 STK Orlando

 Wanting something a little more upscale?
-Be sure to check out weekend brunch at STK Orlando on Saturdays and Sundays between 11 AM and 3 PM.
+Be sure to check out weekend Glitz & Glam Brunch at STK Orlando on Saturdays and Sundays between 9:30 AM and 3 PM.
 This is a carnivore’s paradise, with meat of all cuts and protein-forward breakfast dishes galore.
 Try the Truffle Steak & Egg, Smoked Pork Belly Benedict, Lobster & Eggs Benedict, or Hot Chicken & Waffle.
 While you’re at it, snag a Bag O’ Donuts and Bottomless Mimosas and Bloody Marys for 90 minutes.

 The Boathouse

-The Boathouse is the newest place for brunch at Disney Springs since The Captain’s Sing-Along began on February 21.
-Brunch runs here from 10 AM-3 PM, with dueling pianos providing some lively entertainment between 11 AM and 2 PM.
+The Boathouse is another fun place for brunch at Disney Springs since The Captain’s Sing-Along Brunch.
+Brunch runs here on Saturday and Sunday from 10 AM-2 PM, with dueling pianos providing some lively entertainment between 11 AM and 2 PM.
 That’s right, folks!
-It’s like Jellyrolls with eggs and bacon.
-The Captain’s Sing-Along is still flying pretty under the radar, and we’re not sure yet whether this is just a Sunday brunch or a weekend brunch.
-We will update as we learn more.
+It’s like Jellyrolls with eggs and bacon. .

 Wine Bar George

 You may think that Wine Bar George is only good for a cheese and charcuterie board and a glass of frosé after a long day at the parks.
 And while it is definitely good for that, it is also worth a visit for its Wine Country Brunch.
-Served on Saturdays and Sundays between 11 AM and 3 PM, brunch here features a variety of starters, mains, sides, sweets, and, of course, drinks.
+Served on Saturdays and Sundays between 10:30 AM and 2 PM, brunch here features a variety of mains, sides, sweets, and, of course, drinks.

-While some brunch items, like the always tasty Crispy Mac & Cheese Bites, others are exclusive to the brunch menu, such as the Kendall Brook Smoked Salmon, a brioche and mascarpone French Toast, Steak & Eggs Frites, and Burrata with avocado and candied bacon.
+Along with a glass of something tasty, try the veggie-filled Wine Country Omelet, Shakshuka, or Burrata with avocado and candied bacon.
 Umm… yum!
 Drinks are available by both the carafe and glass.
 While many of their frozen wine cocktails are worth a try, we highly recommend going for the Froscato Mimosa with Dole Whip, Moscato, and prosecco.

 Best Brunch – Disney World Resorts